 26. Technical Code

-(1) Western Power must prepare and make publicly available a Technical Code on or before 31 March 1997.
+(1) A corporation must prepare and make publicly available a Technical Code in respect of its electricity transmission network on or before 1 May 2006.

-(2) Western Power may from time to time thereafter prepare and make publicly available amendments to the Technical Code but before doing so Western Power must provide details of the proposed amendment to users and give users a reasonable period of time within which to comment on the proposed amendments.
+(2) A corporation may from time to time thereafter prepare and make publicly available amendments to the Technical Code but before doing so the corporation must provide details of the proposed amendment to users and give users a reasonable period of time within which to comment on the proposed amendments.

 (3) The Technical Code must contain the following —